yochaigal/cairn/hacks/backgrounds/burglar.md

 - Torches (2)
 - Dagger
 - Well-kept leather shoes
-- A dark wool cloak.
+- A dark wool cloak

 ## Professional burglary is no longer part of your life, why?